Abhisheksjp123/Notes/AIML_Notes/SQL for Data Analyst/related/DML - Data manipulation language.md

  Similarly you can also include multiple values, by adding VALUES() as per your requirement.

-*You can also insert a table with insert statement with subqueries, example will come in RETRIEVE>SUBQUERIES*
+*You can also insert a table with insert statement with subqueries, example will come next in RETRIEVE>SUBQUERIES*

 # ==RETRIEVE - V.IMP==
 The most commonly used DML command for querying and retrieving data from tables.

-We'll be using smartphone data in this example, present in Github>SQL-Projects>CRUD_DML_operations
+We'll be using smartphone data in this example, present in GitHub>SQL-Projects>CRUD_DML_operations

 1. [[General SELECT statements]]
 2. [[SQL Joins]]